Flight Simulator Market Size and Share

 Competitive Landscape

-The market shows moderate consolidation as the top five vendors account for an estimated 55–60% of global revenue, leading to an overall concentration score of 6.
-CAE’s USD 1.05 billion takeover of L3Harris’s Military Training unit broadened its reach across land, sea, space, and cyber domains, adding scale economies that drive price competition.[5]CAE, “CAE to Acquire L3Harris Military Training,” cae.com L3Harris’s divestiture of its Commercial Aviation Solutions arm—now Acron Aviation—introduces a focused mid-cap challenger in avionics and civil simulators.[6]FlightGlobal, “Acron Aviation Emerges,” flightglobal.com
+The glight simulator market shows moderate consolidation, with the top five vendors accounting for an estimated 55–60% of global revenue, resulting in an overall concentration score of 6.
+CAE’s USD 1.05 billion takeover of L3Harris’s Military Training unit broadened its reach across the land, sea, space, and cyber domains, adding economies of scale that drive price competition.[3]CAE, “CAE to Acquire L3Harris Military Training,” cae.com L3Harris’s divestiture of its Commercial Aviation Solutions arm (now Acron Aviation) introduces a focused mid-cap challenger in avionics and civil simulators.[4]FlightGlobal, “Acron Aviation Emerges,” flightglobal.com

 Technology plays are redefining rivalry.
-Vertex Solutions, Varjo, and Aechelon cooperate with the FAA on XR standards, giving them early access to regulatory insights that can translate into competitive advantage once guidelines are finalized.
+Vertex Solutions, Varjo, and Aechelon collaborate with the FAA on XR standards, gaining early access to regulatory insights that can translate into a competitive advantage once guidelines are finalized.
 Loft Dynamics targets narrow niches with compact full-motion VR rigs, securing equity from Alaska Airlines to accelerate B737 productization.

 Strategic moves emphasize service synergies.
-CAE increased its stake in SIMCOM and inked a long-term exclusive training pact with Flexjet, deepening roots in business aviation.
-HAVELSAN secured repeat orders from Turkish Airlines for 737 MAX devices, signaling growing domestic capability in Türkiye.
-Collectively, these moves suggest incumbents will keep marrying hardware, content, and analytics to protect margins and deter new entrants.
+CAE increased its stake in SIMCOM and signed a long-term exclusive training agreement with Flexjet, strengthening its presence in business aviation.
+HAVELSAN secured repeat orders from Turkish Airlines for B737 MAX devices, signaling Türkiye’s growing domestic capability.
+Collectively, these developments suggest that incumbents will continue to integrate hardware, content, and analytics to protect margins and deter new entrants.

 Flight Simulator Industry Leaders